ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 When the protocol running inside the tunnel uses congestion control (e.g.,
 {{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
+Nested congestion controlers can lead to pathological behavior, such as in the case of "TCP meltdown"
+{{TCP-MELTDOWN}}.
 When tunneled packets are sent using QUIC DATAGRAM frames, the outer HTTP connection MAY disable congestion control for those packets that contain only QUIC DATAGRAM frames encapsulating IP packets.
 Implementers will benefit from reading the guidance in {{Section